 Jesus’ anointing of Peter in the New Covenant Israel parallels the structure of the Old Covenant Davidic kingdom, which had both a succession of kings and stewards or prime ministers who governed the king’s house in the king’s name (Isa.
 22:15-25).
 We learn from the prophet Isaiah that this latter position was one of succession, as the righteous Eliakim replaces the corrupt Shebna, signaling that the restored house of David would have a similar office of succession with primacy of authority under the leadership of the king.

 And so if Judas had an apostolic successor (Acts 1:12-20), how much more important was it that Peter, the leader of the apostles, have one?

 To fulfill the Great Commission that Jesus mandates, an invisible and ambiguously led people of God will not suffice.
-The countless denominations that have resulted in the 500 years since the Protestant Reformation testify to its divisive fruits, antithetical to the prayer for unity for which Jesus so passionately prayed during the Last Supper (John 17:20-23).
+The countless denominations that have resulted in the 500 years since the Protestant Reformation testify to that event’s divisive fruits, antithetical to Jesus’ passionate prayer for unity during the Last Supper (John 17:20-23).

 This prayer for unity does not guarantee that the Church and popes who safeguard it will be impeccable—without sin.
 There is, sadly, plenty of evidence over twenty centuries to illustrate the human failings of the Church.

-But, we are and remain united in the Catholic, universal faith because of what Jesus did 2,000 ago, has continued to do to the present time, and will continue to do until his Second Coming.
+But we are and remain united in the Catholic, universal faith because of what Jesus did 2,000 years ago, has continued to do to the present time, and will continue to do until his Second Coming.